Travel Budget Japan: How much it costs and how to save

 A Japanese apartment kitchen is not big but allows you to prepare your own meals (and save on dining out)

-How much to budget for Transportation in Japan?
+How much should the budget be for transportation in Japan?

-Our transport costs over the three months we explored Japan averaged at JPY1,569 (just under USD12) per person per day.
+Our transport costs over the three months we explored Japan averaged JPY1,569 (just under USD12) per person daily.

 Air Travel

-Given Japan is an island country, we ended up taking two internal flights: The flight from Sapporo, Hokkaido to Nara, Okinawa cost us JPY16,580 each (with Peach Aviation); while the flight from Nara, Okinawa to Hiroshima on Honshu cost JPY14,460 per person (with ANA).
-In both cases unfortunately, we had to check in our travel packs as the strict carry-on limit was seven kilograms.
+Given that Japan is an island country, we ended up taking two internal flights: The flight from Sapporo, Hokkaido, to Nara, Okinawa, cost us JPY16,580 each (with Peach Aviation), while the flight from Nara, Okinawa, to Hiroshima on Honshu cost JPY14,460 per person (with ANA).
+In both cases, unfortunately, we had to check in our travel packs as the strict carry-on limit was seven kilograms.

 Train Travel